 Hybrid Governance

-Combines PRINCE2's stage gates and governance with Agile delivery (Scrum or Kanban).
-Dominant in UK public sector where formal governance coexists with iterative delivery.
+Combines PRINCE2 stage gates and governance with Agile delivery using Scrum or Kanban.
+Very common in UK public sector where formal governance sits alongside iterative delivery.

 ⚠️